isovector/certainty-by-construction/src/book/1-agda.lagda.md

 [2](Ann) over [1](Ann)?
 These two implementations are equivalent, but have very different computational properties as Agda programs.
 Let's explore why that is.

+While [1](Ann) is perhaps slightly clearer if you're coming from a truth-table background, [2](Ann) is a better program because it branches less often.
+It's easy to read the branching factor directly off the definition: `def:_∨₁_` takes four lines to define, while `def:_∨₂_` requires only two.
+Every time we must inspect which particular boolean value a parameter has, we are required to bifurcate our program.

+We will return to this idea when we discuss writing proofs about functions like `def:_∨_`.
+But for the time being, we can directly observe the difference in how Agda computes between `def:_∨₁_` and `def:_∨₂_`.

 At its root, [2](Ann) is a better program *because* it needs to inspect less data in order to make a decision. `def:_∨₂_` is able to make meaningful progress towards an answer, even when the second argument isn't yet known, while `def:_v₁_` is required to wait for both arguments.
-We can observe this in action with the [`Normalise`](AgdaCmd) command, which asks Agda to evaluate an expression for us.

-We can fill in only one argument to an operator by removing only one of the underscores.
-Thus, we can see what happens when we invoke `def:_v₂_` with only its first argument.
-This is known as a *segment.* Try invoking [`Normalise:true v₂_`](AgdaCmd), to which Agda will respond:
+Agda supports *partial application* of functions, which means we're allowed to see what would happen if we were to fill in some function arguments, while leaving others blank.
+The syntax for doing this on operators is to reintroduce an underscore on the side we'd like to leave indeterminate.
+For example, if we'd like to partially apply the first argument of `def:_∨₁_`, we could write `expr:true ∨₁_`, while we can partially apply the second argument via `expr:_∨₁ true`.
+You will sometimes hear this called "taking a *section* of `def:_∨₁_`."

+We can observe the difference between `def:_∨₁_` and `def:_∨₂_` by looking at how Agda computes a section over each of their first arguments.
+We can evaluate arbitrary snippets of Agda code with the [`Normalise`](AgdaCmd) command.
+First, try normalizing `expr:true ∨₂_`, to which Agda will respond:

 ```info
 λ other → true
 ```

-This response is Agda's syntax for an anonymous function (also known as a *lambda*.)
-It takes an argument, called `other`, completely ignores it, and immediately returns `ctor:true`.
-Writing lambdas like this is valid Agda syntax, but we will not use it except for extremely small functions.
+The lambda notation here is Agda's syntax for an anonymous function.
+Thus, Agda tells us that `expr:true ∨₂_` is equal to a function which ignores its argument and always returns `ctor:true`.
+This is what we would expect semantically, based on the definitions we gave above for `def:_∨₂_`.

-Nevertheless, let's compare this output to the result of [`Normalise:true ∨₁_`](AgdaCmd):
+It's informative to compare these results against running [`Normalise:true ∨₁_`](AgdaCmd):

 ```info